-LIA-exhibition project “Blickwechsel / Gaze Shift” is part of the anniversary program “Germany and the U.S.” 2018/2019
+LIA-exhibition project “Blickwechsel / Gaze Shift” was part of the anniversary program “Germany and the U.S.” 2018/2019

 Since it’s foundation in 2007, LIA – Leipzig International Art Program has already supported more than 60 visual artists from the USA in the past ten years.
 Partnerships with New York City School of Visual Arts and the New York Academy of Art have been established, as well as close contact with U.S. Consulate General in Leipzig.

-On the occasion of the Deutschlandjahr USA “Wunderbar Together” – a cooperation between the German Foreign Office, the Goethe-Institut and the BDI – LIA launches the exhibition project “Bickwechsel / Gaze Shift”, in which U.S. artists who stayed in LIA in the past and artists from Leipzig will be presented together.
-The exhibition deliberately places trans-cultural relationships between the U.S.-American and Leipzig artists, each of whom completed a stay abroad in the host country.
-The exhibition will include video, installation, conceptual art, photography, painting and art prints.
-So far, supporting institutions on the German side have been the City of Leipzig, Cultural Foundation of the Free State of Saxony and Villa Aurora Los Angeles, on the American side the School of Visual Arts of New York City and the New York Academy of Art.
+On the occasion of the Deutschlandjahr USA “Wunderbar Together” – a cooperation between the German Foreign Office, the Goethe-Institut and the BDI – LIA launched the exhibition project “Bickwechsel / Gaze Shift”, in which U.S. artists who stayed in LIA in the past and artists from Leipzig were presented together.
+The exhibition deliberately placed trans-cultural relationships between the U.S.-American and Leipzig artists, each of whom completed a stay abroad in the host country.
+The exhibition included video, installation, conceptual art, photography, painting and art prints.
+Supporting institutions on the German side have been the City of Leipzig, Cultural Foundation of the Free State of Saxony and Villa Aurora Los Angeles, on the American side the School of Visual Arts of New York City and the New York Academy of Art.

 The pointed comparison of the artistic production of both countries over the last ten years in the form of a dialogue should illustrate similarities and differences in the perception of both cultures and their ways of life.
 Are there common themes that affect artists from both countries?
 Are there cultural differences in dealing with the foreign?
 What exchange of experiences took place and how did it affect the working method?

 Matthais Weischer (Grafik)

 Maria und Vlado Ondrej (Grafik)